HenzaT/JLPTrainer/README.md

-# JLPTrainer - Japanese language flashcard app for JLPT exam
+# JLPTrainer - Japanese language flashcard app (for JLPT)
 This is a self-directed project.
 This is a project intended to consolidate my ongoing learning of React.js and TypeScript.

 ## Goals